We have four species of quoll in Australia:

 Females are smaller than males and have smaller home ranges.
 Male quolls can move up to several kilometres a night in search of food.

-Quolls often create dens in tree hollows, rock crevices, underground burrows, fallen logs and, in the case of the Northern Quoll, even termite mounds.
+Quolls often create dens in tree hollows, rock crevices, underground burrows, fallen logs and (for Northern Quolls) even termite mounds.

 Quolls generally shelter in these dens during the day and hunt alone at night.
 They’re generalist, opportunistic carnivores – in other words, they eat a wide variety of food, as long as it’s meat!